 “Ambush in the Passage” begins at a more dignified, calm pace before revving up the tempo, while “The March Unto Death” exemplifies Soule’s classical inspirations most clearly and in striking fashion.
 The track begins with a string melody and rhythmic support figure reminiscent of a symphonic, early Beethoven-era Allegro.
 Soule manages to perfectly combine this unexpected stylistic choice with the late-romantic orchestral furor surrounding this segment.

 However, it is impossible to fully discuss the Total Annihilation soundtrack without mentioning its second half.
-It’s here where listeners find the music written for moments of (looming) defeat.
+It’s here where listeners find the music written for quieter moments.
 Soule translates these occasions into dreary dirges, featuring little in terms of melodies, instead relying on pained, uninspired textural work.
 It’s a jarring transition, leaving no emotional middle ground between undisputed victory and utter defeat and desolation.
 The terribly artificial, hollow sound of the high-pitched, sustained string chords ruling most of these compositions doesn’t help.
 Just sample the strings on “Licking Wounds”, which sound like a faint imitation of the real thing.

 As a whole then, the Total Annihilation soundtrack is a frustrating experience.
 However, its first half is a thrill ride, full of unfailingly rousing, enthusiastic music of outstanding quality that ultimately makes the score impossible to ignore.
 Just look past the album’s downcast mumblings and enjoy 16 minutes of some of the most rambunctious action music ever written for a video game.

 - 01 - Brutal Battle Jeremy Soule 3:23

 - 02 Fire and Ice Jeremy Soule 1:14

 - 04 - Warpath Jeremy Soule 2:00